fs.promises and FileHandle Cleanup

 When to Use await using vs try/finally

-Use await using when a simple ownership scope is all you need: open a file, do work, and guarantee cleanup.
-It is especially nice when several resources need predictable reverse-order disposal.
+Use await using when the ownership scope is simple.
+Open a handle, do the work, and close it when the block ends.
+It is especially nice when several resources need cleanup in reverse order.

-Use try/finally when the cleanup path needs custom behavior, such as logging, metrics, conditional cleanup, or special handling for close errors.
-It is also the safer form when the code must run on older Node versions or pass through tooling that does not yet accept explicit resource management syntax.
+Use try/finally when cleanup needs extra behavior, such as logging, metrics, conditional cleanup, or a specific policy for close errors.
+Also use try/finally when the code must run on older Node versions or through tooling that does not yet support explicit resource management syntax.

-For code that explicitly targets Node v24.2+ and compatible tooling, await using is a strong default for simple FileHandle ownership.
-Keep try/finally when compatibility, close-error policy, or extra cleanup work is involved.
+For code that targets Node v24.2+ and compatible tooling, await using is a strong default for simple FileHandle ownership.
+Keep try/finally when compatibility or custom cleanup behavior is needed.

 Convenience Functions vs FileHandle

 Use FileHandle when several operations need to refer to the same open file.
-You might read a header, seek to a position, and write; check metadata before reading; or hold a file open across async handoffs while processing batches or appending over time.
+You might read a header, jump to a byte position, write a patch, sync the file, or check metadata before reading.
+Keeping one handle makes it clear that those operations belong to the same open file.

 const stats = await stat(path);

-Between those calls, another process could replace the path.
-With a FileHandle, both operations refer to the same open file:
+With a FileHandle, both operations run against the same open file -

 await using fh = await open(path, 'r');